The continuum random tree is the scaling limit of unlabelled unrooted trees: (P olya-)Boltzmann samplers

-\item By the bijection for the symmetries of products, the tupel $(S_1, \ldots, S_k)$ corresponds to an $\cF$-symmetry $(F, \sigma)$ over the (exterior) disjoint union $U$ of the label-sets of the $S_i$.
-Make a uniformly at random choice of a bijection $\nu$ from $U$ to the set of integers $[n]$ with $n$ denoting the size of $U$.
+\begin{enumerate}[\qquad 1.] \item For $i=1,2$ set By the bijection for the symmetries of products, the pair $(S_1, S_2)$ corresponds to an $\cF$-symmetry $(F, \sigma)$ over the (exterior) disjoint union $U$ of the label-sets of the $S_i$. \item Make a uniformly at random choice for a bijection $\nu$ from $U$ to the set of integers $[n]$ with $n$ denoting the size of $U$.
 Return the relabelled symmetry

 \end{enumerate}